PCI DSS Compliance: Complete Guide

 2) Bad Actor Instance

 PCI DSS compliance doesn’t make your business breach-resistant.
-And when a PCI DSS-compliant business becomes a victim of an incident, the penalty amount is significantly reduced.
+And when a PCI DSS-compliant business becomes a victim of security incidents, the penalty amount is significantly reduced.
 The reason being the organization, in context, did everything required to protect its secure systems in ways that the PCI DSS compliance framework dictated.

 Besides, a security violation adds to the financial burden of a business as they will need to do the following: